mock-server/mockserver-node/README.md

 Type: `Integer`
 Default value: `undefined`

-This value indicates that you want to start the MockServer using this value for the HTTP port.
-The MockServer will only be started if either an HTTP i.e. `serverPort` or HTTPS i.e. `serverSecurePort` port is provided, if neither are provided the MockServer will not be started.

-#### options.serverSecurePort
-Type: `Integer`
-Default value: `undefined`

-This value indicates that you want to start the MockServer using this value for the HTTPS port.
-The MockServer will only be started if either an HTTP i.e. `serverPort` or HTTPS i.e. `serverSecurePort` port is provided, if neither are provided the MockServer will not be started.
+This value specifies the HTTP and HTTPS port for the MockServer port unification is used to support HTTP and HTTPS on the same port.
+The MockServer will only be started if a port is provided, if this value is left `undefined` the MockServer will not be started.

 #### options.proxyPort
 Type: `Integer`
 Default value: `undefined`

-This value indicates that you want to start the proxy using this value for the HTTP port.
-The proxy will only be started if either an HTTP i.e. `proxyPort` or HTTPS i.e. `proxySecurePort` port is provided, if neither are provided the proxy will not be started.

-#### options.proxySecurePort
-Type: `Integer`
-Default value: `undefined`

-This value indicates that you want to start the proxy using this value for the HTTPS port.
-The proxy will only be started if either an HTTP i.e. `proxyPort` or HTTPS i.e. `proxySecurePort` port is provided, if neither are provided the proxy will not be started.
+This value specifies the HTTP, HTTPS, SOCKS and HTTP CONNECT port for proxy, port unification is used to support all protocols on the same port.
+The proxy will only be started if a port is provided, if this value is left `undefined` the proxy will not be started.

 #### options.verbose
 Type: `Boolean`